 But you can make clean, safe drinking water possible.

 $2 from the sale of each Clean Water Project chocolate bar goes towards raising funds for 35 LifeStraw Community water filters in our cocoa-growing communities.
+Read an update about the project.
 Just one single LifeStraw Community filter provides safe, clean drinking water for about 60 children for three whole years.MAKE CLEAN WATER POSSIBLE

 LIFESTRAW COMMUNITY FILTERS

 LifeStraw Community filters, made by Swiss company Vestergaard Frandsen, are award-winning devices that are easy to use and provide clean, safe drinking water without the use of any chemicals, electricity or other special treatments.

 These filters remove 99.9% of bacteria, viruses and protozoan (disease-causing) parasites—which means that fewer children miss school because of illness from dirty water or because they must fetch water from places that aren’t easily accessible.